Q: Where is the SLD office located?

 Q: What do we do if our Advisor changes?

-A: Come into the CSU Stanislaus office for more information or check out our forms and documents page at: www.csustan.edu/sld
+A: Come into the Stanislaus State office for more information or check out our forms and documents page at: www.csustan.edu/sld

 Q: How do I find out information on when clubs meet during the week?